wisc7/DST-Portal-/CreateDebServer.md

-#This file is not a script but a mix of instructions with commands to run.
+#This file provides instructions on how to install DST on a clean install of debian.  it is not a script, but a mix of instructions with commands to run.

 #Instructions are commented out user entry to update is in <> brackets.